7 Popular Sustainable Construction Trends in Homebuilding

 Using Green Construction Materials

 Older materials that were once standard in construction weren't manufactured with sustainability in mind.
 However, technology has been a game-changer because it allows builders to construct homes with greener and inexpensive materials.
-Popular materials builders use today include bamboo, natural fibres, steel, stone, slater, composites, non-VOC paints, fibre cement, polyurethane, and cellulose.
+Popular materials builders use today include bamboo, recycled glass, natural fibres, steel, stone, slater, composites, non-VOC paints, fibre cement, polyurethane, and cellulose.
 These types of products enable them to use fewer resources and generate less waste, which is one of the perks of new construction homes.

 Incorporating Smart Technology